Aider-AI/aider/aider/website/_posts/2024-09-26-senior-junior.md

 # Change directory into a git repo
 cd /to/your/git/repo

-# Work with Claude 3.5 Sonnet as the Senior and Junior
+# Work with Claude 3.5 Sonnet as the Architect and Editor
 export ANTHROPIC_API_KEY=your-key-goes-here
-aider --sonnet --senior
+aider --sonnet --architect

-# Work with OpenAI models, using gpt-4o as the Junior
+# Work with OpenAI models, using gpt-4o as the Editor
 export OPENAI_API_KEY=your-key-goes-here
-aider --4o --senior
+aider --4o --architect
-aider --o1-mini --senior
+aider --o1-mini --architect
-aider --o1-preview --senior
+aider --o1-preview --architect
 ```

 ## Full results